 - Jalapeño - Adjust to your heat preference—jalapeño adds a gentle kick.

-🧂 How to Sauté Zucchini: The Secret to Tender Perfection
+🧂 How to Sauté Zucchini

-This method preserves flavor, texture, and color—every time:
+This method preserves flavor, texture, and color every time:

 - Heat the skillet: Warm olive oil in a large skillet over medium-high heat (cook in batches if needed to avoid crowding).

-- Infuse with garlic: Add the garlic clove and let it sizzle briefly (~2 minutes), then remove.
+- Infuse with garlic: Add the garlic clove and let it sizzle briefly (~1 minute), then remove.

 - Sauté the zucchini: Add zucchini sticks and cook, tossing occasionally, until tender and slightly browned (~4–5 minutes).